gmc-code/PC-microbit-micropython/docs/challenges/guess_the_number.rst

 .. admonition:: Tasks

     #.
-Complete the code for teh check_guess function.
+Complete the code for the check_guess function.

     .. dropdown::
             :icon: codescan